Enuff Z'Nuff

 Enuff Z'Nuff (a sensational spelling of "enough's enough") is an American glam metal band from Blue Island, Illinois, founded by singer Donnie Vie and bassist Chip Z'Nuff.
 The band charted two times on the US Billboard Hot 100: "Fly High Michelle" (No. 47) and "New Thing" (No. 67).

 The Chicago-area band has continually recorded and toured throughout their career of more than 30 years, releasing 18 studio albums and 28 official recordings to date.
 Their songs have been recorded by several other musicians, including Paul Gilbert, the Wildhearts, and Nelson.
-The group has appeared on MTV, The Howard Stern Show and The Late Show with David Letterman.
+The group has appeared on MTV, The Howard Stern Show and the Late Show with David Letterman.
 Their music has been released on the major labels Atco Records and Arista Records, as well as several independent label releases.

+In 2020, Jeff Mezydlo of Yardbarker included them in his list of "the 20 greatest hair metal bands of all time".

 History

 Formation (1984–1989)

 Enuff Z'Nuff formed in 1984 as "Enough Z'Nuff."
 The band soon grew a live following and recorded their first demo songs, some of which would be officially released later in their career.
 The band's first single, "Fingers On It", received some minor recognition when it was featured in the 1986 movie Henry: Portrait of a Serial Killer.
 Band members during this period also included drummer B.W.
 Boeski and guitarists Gino Martino and Alex Kane, the latter of whom moved on to lead guitars for Life, Sex & Death and eventually formed the band AntiProduct.